 STEP 7: Return the browned beef to a pot

-- Return the browned beef to a pot, pour over hot water until you have the meat almost submerged.
+- Return the browned beef to a pot, and pour over hot water until you have the meat almost submerged.

 - Add 1 teaspoon of salt and spices.